-Hello, I’m Mrs N.Lark-Spain, Lead Co-ordinator for English at Broadgreen Primary School and I’d like to welcome you to our English Curriculum page.
-Here you will find lots of information to tell you a little bit more about how we approach this core subject at BGP and also some links to useful sites that will help you to support your child’s learning in English.
-If you require any further details, I’m always happy to help so please email me at firstname.lastname@example.org or speak to your child’s class teacher.
-This page will be regularly updated so don’t forget to check back again soon.
+Hello and welcome to our English Curriculum page.
+Here you will find lots of information to tell you a little bit more about how we approach this core subject at BGP and also some links to useful sites that will help you to support your child’s learning.
+English is lead in school by Mrs N.Lark (Reading Lead) and Miss D Johnston (Writing Lead).
+If you require any further details, we’re always happy to help, you can e-mail us at email@example.com / firstname.lastname@example.org or speak to your child’s class teacher.

 BGP English Curriculum

 We follow the School Improvement Liverpool medium term plans for English which link directly to the National Curriculum.
 Click here for an overview of the unit plans for each year group.
 You can also visit your child’s class page on this website for current curriculum information.